raarevalo96/laravel-excel-seeder/README.md

 - If the entire row consists of empty cells, the row is skipped.
 To intentionally insert a null row, put the string value 'null' in each cell

 ## Examples
-#### Table with specified timestamps
+#### Table with specified timestamps and specificied table name
-Give the seeder a specific table name instead of using the CSV filename;
+Use a specific timestamp for 'created_at' and 'updated_at' and also give the seeder a specific table name instead of using the CSV filename;

 ```php
 use bfinlay\SpreadsheetSeeder\SpreadsheetSeeder;